-- A. The engineer shall provide an up to date electrical system single-line diagram as required by NFPA 70E, 2004 Edition, "Standard for Electrical Safety in the Workplace", as referenced in OSHA 29 CFR 1910 Subpart S, Appendix A. This information shall include nameplate data for electrical components (e.g. transformers, medium voltage switchgear, panelboards, switchboards, motor control centers, etc.) for all portions of the electrical system from the utility entry through the lowest rated panel. - B. Cable sizes, types and lengths between electrical equipment components and up to date utility source data shall be provided for an accurate single-line representation of the electrical system.
+- A. The engineer shall provide an up-to-date electrical system single-line diagram as required by NFPA 70E, "Standard for Electrical Safety in the Workplace", as referenced in OSHA 29 CFR 1910 Subpart S, Appendix A. This information shall include nameplate data for electrical components (e.g. transformers, medium voltage switchgear, panelboards, switchboards, motor control centers, etc.) for all portions of the electrical system from the utility entry through the lowest rated panel. - B. Cable sizes, types and lengths between electrical equipment components and up to date utility source data shall be provided for an accurate single-line representation of the electrical system.
 Unique characteristics of the equipment installation shall be provided which may impact the magnitude of the potential hazard (e.g. open space versus enclosure).
 Overcurrent device settings shall be verified. - C. Data collection may require removal of barriers, opening of front panels, etc. while equipment is energized.
 The engineer must provide proof (written documentation) that its employees working on the premises of Williams College have been properly trained in the use and application of personal protective equipment (PPE) and the hazards of working on or near energized equipment.
-The engineer must provide its own PPE protection with a minimum arc thermal performance rating (ATPV) of 40 calories/cm2.
+The engineer must provide its own PPE protection.